 Glen Price’s commitment to equity and justice started early.
 Following his undergraduate work at UC Santa Cruz, Glen began three years of community service working with Volunteers in Asia of Stanford in rural Sulawesi, Indonesia.
-He then subsequently organized, funded, and implemented rural community development projects in Columbia, South America.
+He then subsequently organized, funded, and implemented rural community development projects in Colombia, South America.

 Since that time, his professional career has focused on development of policies, programs, and organizations that build more just societies and create greater equity for children, youth, and families both in the United States and internationally.